DominiqueAu91/Parametric-Backfire-Helix-Feed-for-the-Discovery-Dish/README.md

 A dish with smaller f/D (deeper dish) requires a **wider beam** (fewer turns).
 A dish with larger f/D (shallower dish) requires a **narrower beam** (more turns).

+### Choosing the number of turns based on your noise environment

+The “optimal” number of turns is not only a function of dish f/D, but also of your RF environment:

+- **Quiet rural site:**
+  Use **~3 turns**.
+The dish edge is illuminated at about –10 dB, which maximizes aperture efficiency.
+  Ground spillover is low in quiet sites, so you benefit from the extra effective aperture.

+- **Urban or noisy suburban site:**
+  Consider **5–7 turns**.
+The beam narrows and under-illuminates the dish (edge taper ≈ –15 to –18 dB).
+  Although efficiency drops slightly, spillover from the ground and local RFI is strongly reduced.
+  The effective system noise temperature is lower, so overall SNR can actually improve.

+👉 Rule of thumb:
+- For **radio astronomy, HRPT, or weak-signal work in rural areas** → ~3 turns.
+- For **general SDR satellite reception in noisy areas** → 5–7 turns.

 ### Practical rule
 - Dish edge angle from focus:
   `θ_edge = arctan(0.5 / (f/D))`